 Son James Richard Mansfield was born in Sept.
 1947 in Clay Center, KS.
 He has been married at least four times over the years.
 His first wife was Rose.
 They divorced in Hawaii.
 His second spouse was Sheryl.
 They divorced in Liberal.
 He and his third bride, Sheri, divorced in Liberal.
 In about 1979, he wedded his fourth wife, Anne Marie Palmer in Liberty.
 They bore a daughter, Jaymie Leanne Mansfield.
 The fourth marriage appears to have ended within a year, and Anne Marie married David Galbreath.
 He made his home in Georgia in 1997.

-Daughter Ila Marie Mansfield was born in 1950 in Clay Center, KS and was adopted by Austin Dale Mansfield in 1968 at her request.
+Daughter Ila Marie Mansfield was born in 1950 in Clay Center, KS to the Mansfield family.
+She was raised by Austin Dale and Rhea Mansfield and, at the age of 18 in 1968, she was adopted by the couple at her request.
 On June 1, 1968, at the age of 18, she married her first husband, Jimmy Lee Walton ( ? - ? ).
 The couple produced a son, James Dalee Walton.
-On May 21, 1971, in a ceremony held in Hugoton, KS by the hand of Rev. Sumner Morrison, she married Danny Hittle ( ? - ? ).
+The couple eventually divorced.
+On May 21, 1971, in a ceremony held in Hugoton, KS by the hand of Rev. Sumner Morrison, the 21-year-old Ila married Danny Hittle ( ? - ? ).
 He brought two offspring to the marriage, Lisa Michelle Hittle and Christopher Sean Hittle.
-They have resided in Iuka, KS.
+The combined family initially dwelled in Liberal, Seward County, KS.
+For two decades, Ila was employed in the gas industry for Panhandle Eastern Pipe Line Company (PEPL) and Mobil.
+She changed careers and went into law enforcement as the secretary to chief of police.
+The Hittles relocated to Iuka, Pratt County in 2008, where Ila worked for the law enforcement division of Kansas Department of Wildlife in Pratt, retiring in 2015 from full-time role but continuing to be on part-time status.
 Ila has been a significant contributor to the Johnson pages of this website.

 ~ Son Billie Eldon Mansfield Sr. ~